TY-Jeong/VacHopPy/README.md

 The method of allocating the nearest lattice point might cause unexpected issues, such as multiple vacancies existing simultaneously (**multi-vacancy issue**) or multiple sequential hopping occuring within one step (**multi-hopping issue**).
 VacHopPy provides correction functions for the issues, will be addressed later.

 > The `trajectory` module assumes that lattice points are maintained during MD simulation.
-It is well known that monoclinic lattice of HfO<SUB>2</SUB> becomes unstable, so that the MD trajectory at 2200 K is inappropriate.
-Nevertheless, the following examples were written using the MD trajetory at 2200 K in order to explain how to correct for the unexpected problems.
+It is well known that monoclinic lattice of HfO<SUB>2</SUB> becomes unstable, so that the MD trajectory at 2200 K is an inappropriate case.
+Nevertheless, the following examples were written using the MD trajetory at 2200 K in order to explain how to address the unexpected issues.

 ### Making animation